seanhig/flink-stack/README.md

 ## Setup

-Make sure to copy the `.env-sample` file to a `.env` file and add the correct AWS credentials.
+Make sure to copy the `.env-sample` file to a `.env` file and add the correct AWS credentials and secret settings.

 ## Usage